retroflex/MMM-TextPerWeek/README.md

 2. Add the module to the ../MagicMirror/config/config.js.

+# Examples
-Example showing a letter each week, starting at week 7:
+Example showing a letter each week, starting at week 7.
+For weeks other that 7-10, nothing ('') is shown.
 ```
 {
   module: 'MMM-TextPerWeek',